rabuu/sheetstorm/src/task.typ

   /// Whether to display the value of the task counter in the task's title. -> bool
   counter-show: true,
   /// Whether to show a warning beside the title if there are any TODOs in the task. -> bool
+  todo: false,
+  /// Whether to show a warning beside the task title, without calling `#todo()`. -> bool
   todo-show: true,
   /// The layout for the TODO box that may be displayed in the title.
   ///